We have elected to not carry Wise Food for these reasons:

 10) Nobody wants to belatedly discover that their food storage doesn't work when they need it.
 That would be like having your insurance policy canceled when you had to make a claim.
 All those years you paid out with your hard earned money (or stored your food) are now wasted because your insurance company doesn't offer you the promised quality coverage when you most need it.

 It does make you wonder what past customers are going to do about their previous investment.
-Our suggestion is to eat it or give it away – and replace it with better food.
+Our suggestion is to eat it (if you can) or give it away – and replace it with better food.
 We’ve been saying for this for years — don’t skimp.
-Buy once, no regrets.
-Don’t think you are going to “survive” on just the basics or on highly repetitive meals and be satisfied.
-Food storage can be quite enjoyable — if bought correctly and according to your dietary tastes and needs.
-Food fatigue and highly repetitive meals will quickly turn a bad decision into a costly and sometimes, catastrophic mistake.
+Buy once, buy right, no regrets.
+Don’t think you are going to “survive” on just the basics or on highly repetitive terrible meals and be satisfied, you won't.
+Food storage can be quite enjoyable and eaten every single day like we do — if bought correctly and according to your dietary tastes and needs.
+Food fatigue and highly repetitive terrible "meals" will quickly turn a bad or impusive decision into a costly and sometimes, catastrophic mistake.